joedono/House-of-Z/09-the-anguisa-problem/01b-downtime.md

 100gp initial expense.
 Make a Persuasion roll with +1 for every workweek beyond the first and every 100gp spent beyond the initial fee (up to +10) to find a reputable seller with the item in question.

 With a budget of 750, Ibal can make this check with no bonus and afford an Uncommon Magic Item (600gp max).
 That's enough to afford a simple +1 weapon.
 Assuming someone in the party doesn't win the Makaria contest and Ibal doesn't obtain the Flame Tongue Longsword that's up for prize.

+Ibal is specifically looking for a Weapon of Warning: https://www.dndbeyond.com/magic-items/weapon-of-warning

 BACKUP PLAN: Research on psychology and humanoid behavior.
 No real mechanical goal, but could blossom into a friendship with Baern Frostbeard at the Wizard's College.